- Only people of the same gender wash the body.

 - Clean and remove anything that exits.

-- Change gloves immediately after istinjā' is complete.
+- Change gloves immediately after istinjāʾ is complete.

-Step 5 — Wudu for the Deceased
+Wudu for the deceased

-Wudu steps (in order)
+Wudu steps (in order):

 - Right hand — wash up to the wrist, getting between the fingers.